jmontleon/fedora-28-raspberry-pi/README.md

 ```

 ### Click Fix Script
-Since Fedora 28 I have also lost left click.
-I've modified the old script I used pretty heavily to provide both left and right click.
+While the touchscreen works I have been unable to left or right click without a script like this.

 It required one unpackaged python module.
 Install it as your non-root user.

 ```
-pip install --user PyMouse
+pip3 install --user PyUserInput
 ```

 ```
 mkdir -p ~/bin
 cat << EOF > ~/bin/clickfix.py
-#!/bin/python
+#!/bin/python3

 from evdev import InputDevice
 import time